r001/qr-encoding/README.md

 since that is the biggest chunk we can compress at once.
 And the next would be 6 more zeros. so the encoded hex would be: 974972290 th This is much shorter than the original, and contains only numbers.

-0 th byte (leftmost) byte encoded in hex, and then escaped with 9:

 ### Transaction and message signing

+2-3 digits encoded in hex, and then 9 escaped.
+This contains the Protocol version encoding, the signing type and the chainId.

+#### Protocol version encoding

 0-1 bits (lowest bits): Protocol version